 Depression is when feelings of loss, anger, sadness, or frustration make it hard for you to do the things you enjoy in everyday life.
 Although everyone feels sad sometimes, depression lasts longer and interferes with your daily life.

 Depression is one of the most common illnesses, affecting about 18 million Americans each year.
 It can be mild, moderate, or severe.
 You can have a single episode of depression, or depression that comes back or lasts a long time (more than 2 years).
 Many experts think that depression is a chronic illness that needs long-term treatment.

 The primary types of depression include:

-- Atypical depression -- Unlike those with major depression, people with atypical depression can feel better for a while when something good happens.
+- Atypical depression.
+Unlike those with major depression, people with atypical depression can feel better for a period of time when something good happens.
 In addition, people with atypical depression have different symptoms than those with major depression.
 Despite its name, atypical depression may be the most common type of depression.

 Other common forms of depression include:

 - Postpartum depression.
 About 10% of mothers may have depression after giving birth

 - Premenstrual dysphoric disorder (PDD).
 Women with PDD have symptoms 1 week before getting their period.
 Symptoms go away after their period.